-- (1) Members must recognise that National Trust staff are part of a line management structure responsible to the Director-General, and not to any Governance Body other than the Board, nor to individual Members of any Governance Body.
-Members must not place staff in any position where this principle might be compromised nor should they make onerous or repetitious requests for information. - (2) On governance matters directly relating to Members' work on a Governance Body, they should normally communicate in the first instance with the Governance Team.
-When members visit properties they may wish to introduce themselves to Property Managers who will be happy to provide general information. - (3) Before seeking information directly from staff, Members of Governance Bodies may wish to consider whether it would be more appropriate to route their queries through the Governance Team or the relevant Regional or Country Director or Panel Secretary.
+(1) Members must recognise that National Trust staff are part of a line management structure responsible to the Director-General, and not to any Governance Body other than the Board, nor to individual Members of any Governance Body.
+Members must not place staff in any position where this principle might be compromised nor should they make onerous or repetitious requests for information.

+- (2) On governance matters directly relating to Members' work on a Governance Body, they should normally communicate in the first instance with the Governance Team.
+When members visit properties they may wish to introduce themselves to General Managers who will be happy to provide general information. - (3) Before seeking information directly from staff, Members of Governance Bodies may wish to consider whether it would be more appropriate to route their queries through the Governance Team.